AleksandarJavorovic/cooktopia/README.md

 CookTopia is still in the growing phase with the intention of expanding the range of products offered, focusing on modern design, functionality, and above everything, high quality of products.

+Simply said the goal is to become the final destination for those searching for high-quality kitchenware products.

 ### Design Choices

 #### Color Scheme